 I’m not entirely sure what intimidated me about making this dessert, because it really was much easier than I initially thought.
 The toughest part of the challenge for me was the Italian meringue.
 I had only made it once before this, and technically I didn’t make it, I watched it being made by a classmate in culinary school.
 I didn’t have a chance to drop my head into the mixing bowl to see just how glossy the egg whites should have been before adding the sugar, and had I dipped a finger or two into the bowl as my instructor was glancing in the opposite direction, I probably would’ve had a better idea of what the consistency should have been like.
 I’m impatient and my meringue is the proof of that.
 I didn’t wait long enough for the egg whites to whip up, so my meringue was pretty soft.
 It piped out way too runny, but fortunately, it tasted phenomenal!
 It was almost like marshmallow fluff without the stickiness.
 I kinda wanted to drop everything I was doing right there and cover myself in it.
 Thank goodness I changed my mind, cuz those photos would’ve been really great at making you lose your appetite.

-So now that I've knocked this gorgeous baby off of my bucket list, which recipe should I tackle next?
+So now that I’ve knocked this gorgeous baked Alaska recipe off of my bucket list, which recipe should I tackle next?

 How about YOU?
 Do YOU have a culinary bucket list?
 Tell me all about it!

 - 3/4 cup granulated sugar (5 ounces)

 - 2.8 ounces all-purpose flour (1/2 cup + 1 Tablespoon)

 - 3 large egg whites at room temperature

 - 1 ounce powdered sugar (1/3 cup UNPACKED)